Obesity in the United States: Prevalence

 The National Center for Health Statistics estimates that, for 2015–2016 in the U.S., 39.8% of adults aged 20 and over were obese (including 7.6% with severe obesity) and that another 31.8% were overweight.
-In the NCHS update for 2018, statistics on severe obesity among U.S adults had already climbed to 9.2% while the total obesity prevalence had reached 42.4%.
-This also marked the first time in American history that the obesity rates had reached or exceeded 2/5 people in every adult age groups.
+In the NCHS update for 2018, statistics on severe obesity among U.S. adults had already climbed to 9.2% while the total obesity prevalence had reached 42.4%.
+This also marked the first time in American history that the obesity rates had reached or exceeded 2/5 people in every adult age group.

 Obesity rates have increased for all population groups in the United States over the last several decades.
 Between 1986 and 2000, the prevalence of severe obesity (BMI ≥ 40 kg/m2) quadrupled from one in two hundred Americans to one in fifty.
 Extreme obesity (BMI ≥ 50 kg/m2) in adults increased by a factor of five, from one in two thousand to one in four hundred.

+Previous studies often show that lower income is associated with higher risk of obesity.
+The CDC once again provides the statistics, concluding that, "During 2011–2014, the age-adjusted prevalence of obesity among adults was lower in the highest income group (31.2%) than the other groups (40.8% [>130% to ≤350%] and 39.0% [≤130%])."

 There have been similar increases seen in children and adolescents, with the prevalence of overweight in pediatric age groups nearly tripling over the same period.
 Approximately nine million children over six years of age are considered obese.
 Several recent studies have shown that the rise in obesity in the US is slowing, possibly explained by saturation of health-oriented media.

 Race

 Obesity is distributed unevenly across racial groups in the United States.

-Overall, the prevalence of obesity and severe obesity was highest among non-Hispanic black adults and lowest among non-Hispanic Asian adults.
-The prevalence of obesity among men was not significantly different between non-Hispanic white, non-Hispanic black, and Hispanic men.
-Some of these races tend to populate low socio-economic status neighborhoods and can lack resources such as health care support, safe play areas, and grocery stores with affordable fruits and vegetables.
+Many racial minority populations disproportionately reside in low-income neighborhoods that can lack resources such as adequate healthcare, safe recreational areas, and grocery stores offering affordable, nutritious food options such as fresh fruits and vegetables.
 Furthermore, minority households can be more prone to obesity because of cultural food preferences and family norms.
+The higher prevalence of obesity among Black women compared to other demographics has been attributed to influence from cultural beauty ideals that tolerate or favor fuller body shapes.

+Hispanics have a high genetic susceptibility to obesity, as their Native American ancestors had adapted to a low-calorie diet, which predisposes Hispanics to obesity in the modern world, where high calorie foods are abundant.

-White
+White Americans

-The obesity rate for White adults 18 years and older (over 30 BMI) in the US in 2015 was 29.7%.
-For adult White men, the rate of obesity was 31.1% in 2015.
-For adult White women, the rate of obesity was 27.5% in 2015.
-The most recent statistics from the NHANES of age adjusted obesity rates for White adults 20 years and older in the U.S. in 2016 was 37.9%.
-The obesity rates of White males and White females from the NHANES 2016 data were relatively equivalent, obesity rates were 37.9% and 38.0%, respectively.
+As of 2018, 41.3% of white American men over the age of 20 are obese, while 39% of white women in this age cohort are obese.
+However, newer data from 2025 suggests that the actual obesify rate for White Americans is around 65%, based on anthropometric measurements alone rather than BMI.
+This newer study did not segregate Hispanics as a race and includes people identifying as both "White" and "Hispanic".